cairis-platform/cairis/docs/doc.rst

 -  Click on the Create button to add the new goal.

--  Existing goals can be modified by double clicking on the goal in the Goals dialog box, making the necessary changes, and clicking on the Update button.
+-  Existing goals can be modified by clicking on the goal name in the Goals table, making the necessary changes, and clicking on the Update button.

--  To delete a goal, select the goal to delete in the Goals dialog box, and select the Delete button.
+-  To delete a goal, select the goal to delete in the Goals table, and select the Delete button.
 If any artifacts are dependent on this goal then a dialog box stating these dependencies are displayed.
 The user has the option of selecting Yes to remove the goal dependencies